 - Free pictures for applications that require them

-CUNY Citizenship Now! is the most comprehensive university-based immigration service provider in the United States.
-Our model combines free legal services, education, and volunteerism into a single initiative unlike any other citizenship and immigration law service provider in the area.
-Highlighted below are some of CUNY Citizenship Now’s unique accomplishments:
+CUNY Citizenship Now’s model combines free legal services, education, and volunteerism into a single initiative unlike any other citizenship and immigration service provider in the area.
+Highlighted below are some of our organization’s unique accomplishments:

-- Collaboration with the United States Citizenship and Immigration Services (USCIS) to make CUNY campuses available for naturalization swearing-in ceremonies.
+- We collaborate with United States Citizenship and Immigration Services (USCIS) to make CUNY campuses available for citizenship swearing-in ceremonies.

-- Our Citizenship Now! webinars, in partnership with the CUNY School of Professional Studies, has featured some of the area’s top immigration attorneys and advocates.
+- Our free, public webinars, held in partnership with the CUNY School of Professional Studies, have featured some of the area’s top immigration attorneys and advocates.